Case study: Salamander Pumps

 Salamander designed a Hall Effect sensor to switch the shower pump on and off as needed.
 The original design involved a messy, slow, inefficient process and the seal could not be guaranteed to be watertight.
 Conversations with EC Electronics introduced low pressure overmoulding as a possible alternative.

-Gareth Richards, technical director at Salamander Pumps commented, “The cost, time and labour of our original design was too high, but when EC showed us some samples of their overmoulding skills we realised instantly that this was going to be a far better solution.”
-He continued, “The technical team at EC worked closely with us to understand the dimensions and environment in which the assembly needed to operate, which has resulted in an assembly that is quick to manufacture, cost effective and 100% watertight.”
+Technical Director at Salamander Pumps commented, “The cost, time and labour of our original design was too high, but when EC showed us some samples of their overmoulding skills we realised instantly that this was going to be a far better solution.”
+He continued, “The technical team at EC worked closely with us to understand the dimensions and environment in which the assembly needed to operate, which has resulted in an assembly that is quick to manufacture, cost-effective and 100% watertight.”

 “Low pressure overmoulding is fairly unique to us in the UK, in that we are the only CEM able to provide this service,” said Bill Green, group technical director at EC Electronics.
 “The technology enables us to mould directly over the PCB to produce a rugged shield that is almost unbreakable.
 It was ideal for the shower pump switch but Salamander hadn’t come across the system before.”